OCI Photo Requirements 2026: Complete Specifications and Upload Guide

 United Kingdom

 OCI applications from the UK go through VFS Global.
-Note that UK passport photos (35×45mm with light grey background) are NOT the same as OCI photos (51×51mm with white background).
+Note that UK passport photos (35×45mm with light grey background) are NOT the same as OCI photos (51×51mm with light-colored, not white, background).
 Do not use your UK passport photo for your OCI application.

 Canada, Australia, Other Countries

 Same specifications apply worldwide.
-The key is ensuring you get the 51×51mm square format with white background — not the local passport format of the country you are in.
+The key is ensuring you get the 51×51mm square format with a plain light-colored background — not the local passport format of the country you are in.

 How to Prepare Your OCI Photo